Awarding of Posthumous Degree

 Undergraduate

-A deceased student who did not complete all requirements for his/her degree at the time of death may be awarded a degree posthumously provided the following conditions are met:
+A deceased student who did not complete all requirements for their degree at the time of death may be awarded a degree posthumously provided the following conditions are met:

 - The student should have been in academic and disciplinary good standing at the time of death